kikuchiyo/device_connection_en/nonsdk/index.rst

   * - params
     - JSON
     - Mandatory in request
-    - Request parameters, in JSON format, Can   either be int or dict.
+    - Request parameters, in JSON format, Can   either be arry or dict.
   * - method
     - String
     - Mandatory in request